Walk through Paintings: Egocentric World Models from Internet Priors: Experiments

+All datasets are used for training, unless stated otherwise, and we report results on the validation splits of RECON and 1X Humanoid.
 Following prior work~\cite{bar2025navigation}, we report the standard perceptual similarity metrics LPIPS~\cite{zhang2018unreasonable} and DreamSim~\cite{fu2023dreamsim} to assess visual fidelity between predicted and ground-truth frames.
 To better capture differences in action following accuracy between the models, we additionally report our SCS metric introduced in Section~\ref{sec:scs}.
+We report results up to 4 seconds into the future at 4 FPS, with additional results over 4$\times$ longer horizons provided in Section~\ref{sec:long_horizon_supp}.

-\smallsec{Implementation details} Across all experiments, we evaluate two variants of our method built on top of the SVD~\cite{blattmann2023stable} and Cosmos~\cite{agarwal2025cosmos} (Predict2-2B) models, and benchmark against Navigation World Models (NWM)~\cite{bar2025navigation}, the only open-source ego-centric navigation baseline.
-For the SVD-based variant, we embed each action scalar using sine–cosine features followed by a small MLP for both 3-DoF navigation and 25-DoF humanoid control.
-For the Cosmos variant, we replace the sinusoidal features with a more expressive MLP to mitigate information loss caused by temporal compression.
-We use two 1D convolutional layers to downsample the action embeddings to match the temporally compressed latent resolution of Cosmos.

-Fine-tuning is performed using the original pretraining objective of the base diffusion model (denoising or flow matching; see Section~\ref{subsec:prelim}), extended to include the additional action-conditioning pathway.
+\textbf{Implementation Details.} Across all experiments, we evaluate three variants of our method built on top of the SVD~\cite{blattmann2023stable}, Cosmos~\cite{agarwal2025cosmos} (Predict2-2B) and Wan2.1-14B~\cite{wan2025wan} models.
+We use two 1D convolutional layers to downsample the action embeddings to match the temporally compressed latent resolution of Cosmos and Wan $(k=4)$.
+Fine-tuning is performed using the original pretraining objective of the base diffusion model (denoising or flow matching; see Section~\ref{subsec:prelim}).
 The learning rate for the newly introduced action projection module is set to 10$\times$ higher than that of the base model weights.
-Additional implementation and optimization details are provided in the appendix.

-\subsection{Navigation results}
+\subsection{Navigation Results}

-We fine-tune both variants of our method on the training sets of RECON, SCAND, and Tartan-Drive for a fair comparison with NWM and report results on the validation set of RECON.
-The SVD model is trained at 512×512 resolution to predict 8 future frames and evaluated autoregressively over two 8-frame chunks (16 frames total), while the Cosmos variant operates at 480×640 resolution and directly predicts 16 frames in a single forward pass.